Segnale/DRL_Project1-Navigation/README.md

 ## Installation

-To run this code, you will need to download the prebuild Unity enviroment not provided in the repository.
-You need to select the enviroment for your OS:
+To run this code, you will need to download the prebuild Unity environment not provided in the repository.
+You need to select the environment for your OS:
 * [x Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
 * [x Mac OSX](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
 * [x Windows (32-bits)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)